Frequently Asked Questions

 In the law, the Commission requires a separate application for each office location and cannot consolidate the license to a corporation who oversees multiple property management office locations.

-6. Can I hold more than one type of real estate license?
+Can I hold more than one type of real estate license?

-SC Code 40-57-510(D): The commission shall issue licenses in the classifications of property manager or property manager-in-charge to individuals who qualify under and comply with the requirements of this chapter.
+SC Code Ann § 40-57-510(D): The commission shall issue licenses in the classifications of property manager or property manager-in-charge to individuals who qualify under and comply with the requirements of this chapter.
 An individual may not be licensed in more than one classification at the same time.

-As presented in the laws above, the Commission's interpretation is that the law does not make an allowance for a licensee to hold both a salesperson and a property manager license at the same time as it would be a violation of agency.
+Based on the laws above and the principles of agency, the Commission's interpretation is that the law does not allow a supervised licensee to hold more than one category of supervised licensee license (associate, broker, property manager).
 A licensee can only be under the supervision of one BIC or PMIC.

-7. What are unlicensed individuals prohibited from doing while under the supervision of a BIC or PMIC?
+What are unlicensed individuals prohibited from doing while under the supervision of a BIC or PMIC?

 SC Code 40-57-135 (K) For all types of real estate transactions, including leases and sales, an unlicensed employee of the owner or an unlicensed individual working under the supervision of a broker-in-charge or a property manager-in-charge may NOT: